 What is the Cottonwood Institute?
 The Cottonwood Institute (CI) is an award-winning 501(c)3 educational non-profit organization based in Denver, Colorado.

-Mission: CI is on a mission to connect underserved students to the outdoors and empower them to take action to improve their schools, the community, and the environment for future generations.
+Mission: CI’s mission is to connect underserved students to the outdoors and empower them to take action to improve their schools, the community, and the environment for future generations.

 Vision: CI’s vision is to inspire a new generation of 21st century leaders who are environmentally aware, civically engaged, and empowered to make a positive impact within their communities.

 Why does it matter?
 CI believes that students can’t be expected to care about the environment if they never have a chance to explore the outdoors.

 Change theory: CI believes anybody can change the world.
 CI programs teach students the skills they need to ignite change, not just talk about it.
 The change theory that CI has adopted is: Gift + Issue = Change.
 Every student has a gift and when they apply it to an issue they are passionate about they will change themselves, which will ripple out to their friends and family, their schools, their communities, the environment, and the world!

 How does CI do it?
 CI collaborates with schools and youth organizations to deliver high quality, high impact environmental education and service-learning programs that are designed to strengthen leadership skills, civic engagement, and environmental stewardship.
 For more information, please visit the “Programs” section of our website.

 Who does CI serve?
 The educational partners that are a funding priority in 2014 include:

 - Casa de la Esperanza, serving 100% high need, 100% Latino middle school youth in Boulder County.